systemd/systemd/docs/CODING_STYLE.md

   want to call it "big endian" right-away.

 - You might wonder what kind of common code belongs in `src/shared/` and what belongs in `src/basic/`.
-The split is like this: anything that uses public APIs we expose (i.e. any of the sd-bus, sd-login, sd-id128, ...
-APIs) must be located in `src/shared/`.
-All stuff that only uses external libraries from other projects (such as glibc's APIs), or APIs from `src/basic/` itself should be placed in `src/basic/`.
-Conversely, `src/libsystemd/` may only use symbols from `src/basic`, but not from `src/shared/`.
+The split is like this: anything that is used to implement the public shared object we provide (sd-bus, sd-login, sd-id128, nss-systemd, nss-mymachines, nss-resolve, nss-myhostname, pam_systemd), must be located in `src/basic` (those objects are not allowed to link to libsystemd-shared.so).
+Conversly, anything which is shared between multiple components and does not need to be in `src/basic/`, should be in `src/shared/`.

   To summarize: